An investigation of the tangent splash of a subplane of PG(2,q^3): Tangent splashes and Sherk surfaces

 There are four orbits of Sherk surfaces, uniquely determined by the size of the surfaces in each orbit.
 A Sherk surface has size 1, $q^2-q+1,\ q^2+1,$ or $q^2+q+1$.
-The Sherk surfaces of size $q^2+q+1$ are precisely the Bruck covers/hyper-reguli, see \cite{john07}.
-In future work, we show that an {\em exterior splash} of $\PG(2,q^3)$ (the splash of an \orsp\ exterior to $\li$) is a Sherk surface of size $q^2+q+1$.
+The Sherk surfaces of size $q^2+q+1$ are precisely the Bruck covers/hyper-reguli, see \cite{john07}, and are equivalent to the exterior splash of an exterior \orsp\ of $\PG(2,q^3)$, see \cite{BM-ext}.
 We show here that a tangent splash of $\PG(2,q^3)$ is a Sherk surface of size $q^2+1$.

 \begin{theorem} A tangent splash of $\PG(2,q^3)$ is a Sherk surface of size $q^2+1$. \end{theorem}